Domaine Alain Voge - Saint-Péray Terres Boisées 2014

 Wine rated (2017 guide) 16/20 (Very good wine)

-The Terres Boisées 2014 offers a beautiful frame of freshness; it is built for cellaring.
+The 2014 Terres Boisées offers a beautiful freshness; it is built for aging.

 The entire vineyard has been certified biodynamic since 2013.
-The estate boasts exceptional hillside vineyards, entirely worked by hand.
+The estate has exceptional hillside vineyards, which are entirely worked by hand.
 The presence of old vines also contributes to producing wines with a strong personality.
-The Fleur de Crussol cuvée, located in the La Côte area, comes from a vineyard over 70 years old.
-Since the 2015 vintage, the Terres Boisées cuvée bears the name of the parcel it comes from: Ongrie, located on granitic alluvium.
-Les Vinsonnes has also been renamed Les Côtes, after the terroir in the village of Mauves.
-In red, Les Vieilles Fontaines comes from 80-year-old vines planted on decomposed granite.
+The Fleur de Crussol cuvée, located in the La Côte area, comes from a vineyard that is over 70 years old.
+Since the 2015 vintage, the Terres Boisées cuvée has been named after the plot from which it comes: Ongrie, located on granite alluvial deposits.
+There has also been a change for Les Vinsonnes, which has become Les Côtes, named after the terroir located in the village of Mauves.
+The red wine Les Vieilles Fontaines comes from 80-year-old vines planted on decomposed granite.